Everything You Need to Know About Crawl Space Encapsulation

 What is Crawl Space Encapsulation?

-Crawl space encapsulation involves sealing your crawl space to prevent moisture from entering.
+Crawl space encapsulation involves sealing crawl space areas to prevent moisture entry.
 This process typically includes insulating the walls and floor, sealing vents, and installing a dehumidifier to maintain a dry environment.
+The goal is to create a clean, dry space protected from outside elements.
+Professional inspections help identify the necessary crawl space repairs.

 Encapsulated vs. Sealed Crawl Space